 NSE has expressed interest in analyzing the properties under PeruPetro (Peruvian National Agency) management and is awaiting their response.
 In addition, NSE was invited to a private process to evaluate two opportunities in northwestern Peru, near the border with Ecuador.
-The Company expects this process will take approximately two months.
+The Company expects this process will take trough the end of the year.